 The only temple of the Bahai faith in the whole of Africa.
-Meditate and relax in this tranquil place atop Lukaya hill, about 15 minutes away from the noise city center of Kampala.
+Meditate and relax in this tranquil place atop Lukaya hill, about 15 minutes away from the noisy city center of Kampala.
 You can also get a historical recount of how the Bahai religion started and how it was introduced in Uganda while you take in lovely views of the hilly city.

 - Check out the crater lakes in Fort Portal

-Fort Portal is not only the most beautiful town in Uganda, but it’s also blessed with almost all the crater lakes in Uganda.
+Fort Portal is not only the most beautiful town in Uganda but it’s also blessed with almost all the crater lakes in Uganda.
 Ambitambe Crater Lake in the Northern parts of the country is the only lake found outside Fort Portal.
-Some of the lakes to look out for are Lake Africa, which looks like the map of Africa and Lake Kigere (leg) which gets its name from the footprint found on a giant rock located near it.
+Some of the lakes to look out for are Lake Africa, which looks like the map of Africa, and Lake Kigere (leg) which gets its name from the footprint found on a giant rock located near it.

 - Visit the snake park

-For the snake lovers, this is a place where you can see all kinds of snakes found in Uganda like the forest cobra, bush viper, Jameson’s mamba, and the African rock python.
-And if your visit is well-timed, you’ll get to watch as the snakes feed on birds, rats and toads.
+For snake lovers, this is a place where you can see all kinds of snakes found in Uganda like the forest cobra, bush viper, Jameson’s mamba, and the African rock python.
+And if your visit is well-timed, you’ll get to watch as the snakes feed on birds, rats, and toads.

 - Take a sunset cruise on R. Nile

-You can watch the sun set while savoring dinner with a glass of wine.
+You can watch the sunset while savoring dinner with a glass of wine.